-But there was more at stake here than just Lucious' foul-smelling yet not life-threatening trots that kept eminating out of his anal cavity.
+But there was more at stake here than just Lucious' foul-smelling yet not life-threatening trots that kept emanating out of his anal cavity.
 There was something very odd about Marie, as well as something wonderful.
 She seemed to learn every task in the clinic that had to be done, after just seeing it done once.
 Shown, of course, by Doc Henry.
 That 'see one, do one, teach one' credo that only worked in TELEVISION medicine was fully operative in Marie.
 Everything from looking at worms under a microscope to running the new blood analyzer that ever Roberta had trouble figuring out.
-It was only a matter of time till Marie would be able to stitch up a cow after a C section, then do them herself.
+It was only a matter of time till Marie would be able to stitch up a cow after a C section, then do the surgery herself.
 But, still, maybe Marie was mistaken about the fecal sample from Lucius.
-"You're sure Doc Henry looked at that slide," Roberta asked multi-tasker Marie.
-"There is more than one species of coccidia and some are better at looking like something else than others."
+"You're sure Doc Henry looked at that slide?"
+Roberta asked multi-tasker Marie.
+"This is loaded with coccidia as well as other bugs that look like they can take down species far bigger than themselves."